IE-482-582/fall2018/07_Final_Project/README_template_for_final_report.md

 - Your document should be named simply `README.md`.
 - I've left several comments below.
 These should obviously be removed from your document.
 - You may add additional sections as you see fit, but you should not **remove** any of the sections defined below.
 - Any supplementary images should go in a directory called `Images`.
-See [link to main README document] for more information about the required directory structure.
+See [README.md](README.md) for more information about the required directory structure.
 - Please keep in mind that the audience for this document should be students in the Fall 2019 section of this class.
 (In other words, write this such that 3-month-younger you would've been able to utilize this document.)

 ---